runemadsen/printingcode.runemadsen.com/_posts/2013-08-24-lecture-form.md

 The same ad really wouldn't make any sense if the designer hadn't positioned and scaled the car according to the message.

-Placement in Processing
+Placing shapes
 -----------------------

 Now that we know placement matters, let's look at how to do this in code.

-In Processing, placing things within the given format is about knowing how to use 4 key variables: x, y, width and height.
+In Rune.js, placing things within the given format is about knowing how to use 4 key variables: x, y, width and height.

 Using these variables, to place something on the screen requires basic math.
 This is illustrated in this example:

 {% picture placement_calculations.jpg %}

 [See example code](../examples/form/positioning.html)